FelipeAndrioli/algorithms--data_structures--problem_solving/README.md

 ## About

-Repository to keeps my studies about, Algorithms, Data Structures and Problem Solving minimally organized.
+Repository to keeps my studies about, Algorithms, Data Structures, Problem Solving and Software Engineering minimally organized.

-All the stuff in this repository is going to be developed mainly in C++.
+All the stuff in this repository is going to be developed mainly in C++ and GOlang.

 ## Directories